PrefectHQ/prefect/docs/concepts/events-and-resources.md

 # Events

-Events are the primary unit of observability in Prefect Cloud, and are designed to be a simple but complete record of something occuring somewhere in your stack at a given time, and power several features in prefect cloud, including flow run logs, audit logs, and automations.
-Prefect events can represent API calls, state changes, or events from your execution environment or infrastructure.
-Events enable analysis of your data stack via [event feed](/ui/events/), and the confiuration of stack reactivity via [automations](/ui/automations/).
+An event is a notification of a change.
+Together, events form a feed of activity recording what's happening across your stack.
+Events power several features in Prefect Cloud, including flow run logs, audit logs, and automations.
+Events can represent API calls, state transitions, or changes in your execution environment or infrastructure.
+Events enable observability into your data stack via [event feed](/ui/events/), and the configuration of Prefect's reactivity via [automations](/ui/automations/).

 ![Prefect UI](../img/ui/event-feed.png)